-The United Nations Special Adviser for the Prevention of Genocide has called for the universal ratification of the Convention on genocide.
-The Human Rights Council made a similar call.
+We recall that the United Nations Special Adviser for the Prevention of Genocide has called for, in 2018 during the 70th anniversary of the Convention, for the universal ratification of the Convention of the prevention and the punishment of the crime of genocide.
+The Human Rights Council has adopted, without a vote at its 37th session a resolution containing a similar call.

+There is a universal duty to protect all social groups.
 The ratification of the Convention and adapting local laws is a rather simple commitment.
-It is a local and national endeavour, but it is also a sign of participation, a beacon of hope and reason for the international community and to ensure the overcoming of an unworthy past for brighter future.
-It is a clear and strong message sent to all humanity that the respect of lives, all lives, is essential and that the progress towards nonkilling is needed and possible.
-It is also an overall measure preceding and accompanying other preventive measures and policies; tools and initiatives are available for an efficient prevention of genocides, mass atrocity crimes and killings.
+It is a local and national endeavour, but it is also a sign of participation, a beacon of hope and reason for the international community and to ensure the overcoming of an unworthy past.
+It is a clear and strong message sent to all humanity that the respect of lives, all lives is essential and that the progress towards nonkilling is needed and possible.
+It is also an overall measure preceding and accompanying other preventive measures and policies.
+Tools and initiatives are available for an efficient prevention of genocides, mass atrocity crimes and killings.

-I. To progress towards universal nonkilling, we strongly recommend to the authorities of Mauritania the urgent ratification of the Convention on the prevention and punishment of the crime of genocide.
+I. We recommend the urgent ratification of the Convention on the prevention and punishment of the crime of genocide.